ralphmodales/monochora/README.md

 - Scale factor must be between 0.1 and 10.0
 - Thread count must be between 1 and 1,000

+### Speed Control Validation
+- Speed multiplier must be between 0.1 and 10.0
+- Target FPS must be between 1 and 120
+- Speed and FPS options are mutually exclusive

 ### Character Set Validation
 - Minimum 2 characters, maximum 256 characters
 - All characters must be unique